GalacticGrape/Recipe-Book/README.md

 Database Management: Utilizing SQLite for local database storage, including creating tables and performing CRUD operations.
 Version Control: Learning Git and GitHub for collaboration and version control.
 Collaborative Coding: Embracing the open-source community and welcoming contributions from fellow developers.

 Getting Started
 To get started with MAGA's Recipe Book, follow these steps:

 Clone the Repository: git clone <https://github.com/GalacticGrape/Recipe-Book.git>
-Navigate to the Project Directory: cd MAGA-Recipe-Book Run the Main Script: python main.py
+Navigate to the Project Directory: cd "/Recipe Book/MySQL" Run the Main Script: python main.py
 Explore and Enjoy: Start adding your favorite recipes and exploring the functionalities of the recipe book!
 Contributing